A Tutorial on Meta-Reinforcement Learning: Task Inference Methods

-\paragraph{Inner-loop representation} Generally, task inference is accomplished by adding an additional loss function, and not by any particular meta-parameterization of $f_\theta$.
-While task inference methods do not require a particular meta-parameterization, most use a ``black box,'' such as a recurrent neural network \citep{humplik2019meta,zintgraf2020varibad,kamienny2020learning,liu2021decoupling,zintgraf2021exploration}.
+\paragraph{Inner-loop representation} Generally, task inference is implemented by adding an additional loss function, and not by any particular meta-parameterization of $f_\theta$.
+While task inference methods do not require a particular meta-parameterization, most implementations use a ``black box,'' such as a recurrent neural network \citep{humplik2019meta,zintgraf2020varibad,kamienny2020learning,liu2021decoupling,zintgraf2021exploration}.
 Since many task inference methods infer a latent variable, it is also common for $f_\theta$ to explicitly model this distribution using a variational information bottleneck \citep{humplik2019meta,rakelly2019efficient,zintgraf2020varibad,liu2021decoupling,zintgraf2021exploration}.
-It can be particularly useful to represent the task not just as a sample from this latent variable, but also as the full distribution of the latent variable, e.g., its mean and variance, in order to capture uncertainty about the task \citep{zintgraf2020varibad}.
-Additionally, \citet{rakelly2019efficient} make use of the Markov property to represent the task distribution conditioned on $\mathcal{D}$ as a product of individual distributions conditioned on each transition in $\mathcal{D}$.
-More generally, this entails the exchangeability, or permutation invariance, of the transitions, which has been exploited by other meta-RL methods as well \citep{galashov2019meta,korshunova2020exchangeable,Beck2020AMRL,wang2022model,nguyen2022transformer,imagawa2022off}, using representations such as neural processes \citep{garnelo2018neural} and transformers \citep{vaswani2017attention}.
-Moreover, permutation invariance at the level of episodes has also been used \citep{lan2019meta}.
-Finally, work in transfer learning shows that learning combinations of expert network parameters produced by multi-task pre-training can enable efficient transfer and suggests that similar inductive biases can be built into the architecture of meta-learning methods \citep{rajendran2017attend}.